 How do I deter hawks and coyotes from my dog?

 Are you concerned for the safety of your dog?
-It's a dangerous world where coyotes, and even birds of prey can injure or kill your small dog in the blink of an eye.
-Spike Bite Hawk and Coyote Deterrent Vest is designed to cover 90% of your dog, (add an additional 5% of coverage with the Neck Protector).
+It's a dangerous world where wild animals can injure or kill your dog in the blink of an eye.
+Spike Bite Vest is designed to cover 90% of your dog, (add an additional 5% of coverage with the Neck Protector).
 Very durable, lightweight, your pet will not be weighed down, restricted in movement and the vest will not be loose or floppy.

 How does it work?